 Death toll in Pakistan building collapse rises to 18

-The death toll from a building collapse in a congested residential area of Karachi increased to 18 on Friday as rescuers pulled out more bodies from the rubble while search is on to trace the missing persons.
+The death toll from a building collapse in a congested residential area of Karachi on Friday rose to 18, mostly women and children, as rescuers pulled out more bodies from the rubble.
 A top government official said the casualties were high as residents had illegally built the three-storey building on a 80 square yard plot in a congested lane of the city's Gulbahar area.

 “The third floor portion collapsed and it brought down the entire building.
 Rescue work is still continuing at the site and it has been a difficult and slow process as the lane where the incident occurred is narrow and we have been unable to get ambulances and other heavy machinery through it,” he said.
 The official said most of the rescue work is being carried out with shovels and that is why it is taking time to clear the rubble.